ygt-mikekchar/applicative-kata/README.md

 #### Side note: Why is it called a "Functor"?

-It seems like a strange name for a collection.
+It seems like a strange name for a container.
 In Category theory, a "functor" is actually a "mapping" between 2 categories.
 You can consider a category as a set of objects.
 For example, the set of positive integers is a category.
 The set of unicode characters